SignPath/website/documentation/artifact-configuration.md

 <span class='badge'><i class='icon-signpath'></i>Available for Enterprise subscriptions</span>

-Parameters can be used to define placeholders for values that may differ from one signing request to another.
-They allow for the artifact configuration to be more restrictive and consider build-time parameters.
+You can define parameters that can be specified for each signing request.
+Use this to make the artifact configuration more restrictive and include build-time values.

-The actual values are displayed on the signing request details page.
-The values can be set when submitting a signing request via the user interface or API (see [documentation](/documentation/build-system-integration#submit-a-signing-request))
+Parameter values can be set when submitting a signing request via the user interface or API (see [documentation](/documentation/build-system-integration#submit-a-signing-request)).
+Actual values are displayed on the signing request details page.

-Parameters are defined in an <code>parameters</code> block at the beginning of the artifact configuration and can be referenced using the <code>${parameterName}</code> syntax in any XML attribute.
+Parameters are defined in an optional <code>parameters</code> block at the beginning of the artifact configuration and can be referenced using the <code>${parameterName}</code> syntax in any XML attribute.

 ~~~xml
 <artifact-configuration xmlns="http://signpath.io/artifact-configuration/v1">